Search

 Key takeaways

-• To know your risk of heart disease, it's important to get a regular health check with your doctor or health service.
+• Have regular health check-ups with your doctor or health service.

-The Heart Foundation is committed to improve the heart health of all Australians by providing information and resources to reduce risk of heart disease.
+Heart disease can occur 10 to 20 years earlier among First Nation people in Australia and can lead to long-term health problems.
+The Heart Foundation is committed to improving the heart health of all Australians by providing information and resources to lower the risk of heart disease.

+Healthy choices make a big difference.
 Certain risk factors make some people more likely to have heart disease.
-You can protect your heart by taking care of the following:
+You can protect your heart by:

 Learn more: Healthy eating to protect your heart